cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-template/step1.md

 ![](/images/module-template/ScreenShot1.png )

 Left aligned screenshot using figure shortcode and a class in the site CSS.
-This also allows other things like titles to be specified
+This also allows other things like titles to be specified, but width and height will be overriden by Hugo

+{{< figure src="/images/module-template/ScreenShot1.png" class="img-left" >}}

+Using figure shortcode To add a title to the image

-{{< figure src="/images/module-template/ScreenShot1.png" title="Title of left aligned Image" class="img-left" >}}
+{{< figure src="/images/module-template/ScreenShot1.png" title="Title of the Image" >}}

 This is an example of a table